Quantum Secret Sharing Scheme on Hypercyclic Quantum Structures: Idealized information rate and efficiency

-From Eq.(31-33), it can be seen that if the idealized information rate of $\varGamma_9$ is higher, then the efficiency of each of its minimal authorized subsets is also higher.
-This also indicates that the idealized information rate can directly reflect the information - carrying efficiency of different participant in realizing the secret key.
+From Eq.(32-34), it can be seen that if the idealized information rate of $\varGamma_9$ is higher, then the efficiency of each of its MAS is also higher.
+This also indicates that the idealized information rate can directly reflect the efficiency of different MAS in sharing the secret.

-From the above analysis, it can be known that this paper uses the parameters in the perfect classical secret sharing scheme and uses single photons to establish a perfect quantum secret sharing scheme on the minimal access structure $\varGamma_9$.
-Since the value of $\rho^*_Q$ depends on the information rate of the perfect classical secret sharing scheme established on $\varGamma_9$, and these schemes all have the optimal information rate.
-This means that $\rho^*_Q(\varGamma_9)$ reaches the maximum in this scheme.
-Meanwhile, from Eq.(31-33), it can be known that the efficiency of the minimal authorized subsets in minimal access structure $\varGamma_9$ has all reached the optimal values.
+From the above analysis, it can be known that this paper uses the parameters in the PCSS scheme and single photons to establish a PQSS scheme on the minimal access structure $\varGamma_9$.
+From Eq.(31-33), it can be known that the efficiency of the MAS in minimal access structure $\varGamma_9$ has all reached the optimal values.

-Using the same method, the optimal idealized information rate on minimal access structure $\varGamma_i(i\in\{7,8,10,11,12\})$ and the optimal efficiency of their minimal authorized subsets can be obtained.
+Using the same method, the optimal idealized information rate on minimal access structure $\varGamma_i(i\in\{7,8,10,11,12\})$ and the optimal efficiency of their MAS can be obtained.